-- 5.1.1 Designation of which one full day on either December 24 or December 31 as a holiday is taken off shall be made by the Chief of Police, considering the needs of the service and the officer's desires. - 5.1.2 All bargaining unit members will recognize listed Holidays the day on which they fall, even if other City Departments recognize the holiday on a different day.
+- 5.1.1 Designation of December 24 or December 31 as a holiday shall be made by the Chief of Police, considering the needs of the service and the officer's desires. - 5.1.2 All bargaining unit members will recognize listed Holidays the day on which they fall, even if other City Departments recognize the holiday on a different day.